255BITS/trade-walls/README.md

 ## Interacting with TradeWalls

 TradeWalls provides an interface powered by the AI Nexus on BOS.
 Users can interact with the LLM to suggest and create trading walls based on their preferences and market insights.
 The LLM assists in setting up trading strategies, allowing users to define their desired trading parameters.
+Note, please use GPT-4 as other models don't reliably return json.

 ## Considerations